Briles out at Grambling less than 1 week after being hired

 Baylor paid Briles more than $15 million after firing him.
 He later acknowledged making mistakes and apologized for “some bad things” that happened under his watch.

 This isn’t the first time a coach has attempted to hire Briles since 2016.
-Southern Miss coach Jay Hopson attempted to hire Briles as the program’s offensive coordinator in 2019, though university administration eventually vetoed Hopson’s wishes.
+Southern Miss coach Jay Hopson attempted to hire Briles as the program’s offensive coordinator in 2019, though university administration eventually vetoed it.

 Briles was considered one of the top offensive coaches in the country when he led Baylor from 2008-15, leading the program to a 65-37 record.
 His spread offense kept the Bears regularly ranked in the AP Top 25 and the program had four 10-win seasons in a five-year span from 2011-15.